Carychium nannodes G.H. Clapp, 1905

 - Carychium nannodes G. H. Clapp 1905: 91, pl.
 3, figs 7–9.

 Identification.
 Shell elongate.
-Spire tapering.
+Spire tapering; sides straight or nearly so.
 Whorls ca 5.
-Surface with nearly smooth and incremental striae very faint; with exceedingly tiny punctae at least 20× magnification.
+Protoconch smooth.
+Teleoconch nearly smooth and incremental striae very faint, with 23–25 spiral rows of exceedingly tiny punctae (seen under at least 20× magnification; Burch & Van Devender 1978).
 Aperture subovate, ca 1/3 of shell height, with a parietal fold, continuing internally around the columella, and a smaller columellar fold below.
-Palatal lip expanded but little thickened.
+Palatal lip expanded but little thickened; seen from the side, prosocline, nearly straight, not strongly sigmoid.
+Belly of last whorl not projecting beyond the plane of aperture.
 Shell shining, translucent and colourless when fresh; dead shells become white and opaque.
 Shell to 1.3–1.5 mm high (higher than wide).

 Carychium nannodes is the smallest of the Carychium species in Canada.
 It is recognized by its diminutive size (≤1.4 mm), smooth shell without any trace of striae, and thin, although recurved, palatal lip.
 The internal lamella is smoothly curved.